Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Introduction

+Importantly, previous results on sparsification via random spanning trees left open the question of whether it is possible to spectrally approximate a graph with a few random spanning trees~\cite{batson_spectral_2013}.
+We answer this question and show that $\bigO(\log n /\epsilon^2)$ trees are sufficient in order to spectrally approximate a bounded degree weighted graph.

+We show that our network architecture is valuable for monitorability and anonymity.
+In order to introduce randomized routing in our overlay network and consequently increase the amount of monitorability or anonymity, we enforce a randomized message sending scheme similar to the one proposed by Valiant \cite{valiant_scheme_1982}.
+The combination of enforced message sending scheme and spectral properties of the overlay network graph allow each monitor to supervise $\epsilon$-close fraction of the network traffic.
+In case of anonymity network, random routing increases unpredictability in the network, which is inevitable for high anonymity.

-The monitoring of the network is resorted to monitors that are located at the nodes of the constructed overlay network.
-Monitors are not required to be located at each node of the network, but can be placed at selected nodes.
-This decision depends on selected message sending policy of the network.
-The combination of the enforced message sending scheme and spectral properties of the overlay network graph provides uniform monitoring abilities such that each monitor supervises uniform fraction of network traffic, and none of the monitors have higher network traffic observation.
+The monitoring of the network resorts to monitors that are located at the nodes of the constructed overlay network.
+Monitors are not required to be located at each node of the network but can be placed at selected nodes.
+This decision depends on the selected message sending policy of the network.
+The combination of enforced message sending scheme and spectral properties of the overlay network graph provides monitoring abilities such that each monitor supervises $\epsilon$-close fraction of the network traffic.
+Uniquely, under certain conditions, our overlay network construction provides a uniform dispersion of flows in the overlay network.
+In such case, all monitors will be equally exposed to the network traffic.
+In case of anonymity network, this reduces over-exposure of anonymity relay node, and thus, reduces centrality of relay nodes.

-Goyal et al. showed in \cite{goyal_expanders_2009} that it is possible to construct an expander graph via random spanning trees.
-We follow this method of constructing expander graph from random spanning trees.
-However, we employ this method on weighted graphs in order to build a capacity biased overlay network.
-Moreover, we show that the constructed graph is a sparsifier of the underlying graph, namely, the constructed graph spectrally approximates the underlying graph.
-Further, we provide a distributed algorithm for overlay network construction together with an algorithm for verifying the mixing properties of the constructed graph.
-In contrast to independent sampling methods of sparse graph construction, spanning tree is a connected graph, and as such, using spanning trees results in a connected graph.

-By its very nature, the constructed network is robust, and is able to recover from congestion and link failures due to expansion properties, and due to path diversity which is achievable by combination of random spanning trees \cite{goyal_expanders_2009, motiwala_path_2008}.
-Moreover, the overlay network is scalable and may grow linearly in the number of vertices.
+By its very nature, the constructed network is robust and is able to recover from congestion and link failures due to expansion properties, and due to path diversity which is achievable by a combination of random spanning trees \cite{goyal_expanders_2009,motiwala_path_2008}.

-We have also identified a possible application of our dynamic network architecture service for anonymity in the network.
-The proposed network architecture with its spectral properties and enforced messaging policy provides high degree of anonymity for senders as for receivers.
-Its on-demand flexibility allows private deployment and in seldom use or with trusted party.
+Extended abstract of this work appeared as a conference paper \cite{dolev_monitorability_2017} which presented the preliminary results.
+In this work, we provide full proofs and detailed discussions.